cisco/mindmeld/source/walkthroughs/wt_active_learning.rst

 Step 3: Run Strategy Tuning and Evaluate Hyperparameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before we jump into tuning, let's discuss the ``pre_tuning`` configurations.
-This section covers the data patterns that the active lerning pipeline ingests.
+Before we jump into tuning, let us discuss the ``pre_tuning`` configurations.
+This section covers the data patterns that the active learning pipeline ingests.
 The ``train_pattern`` is a regex field to provide the set of files across domains and intents that can be chosen as training files for the classifier.
-The ``test_pattern`` similarly represents the test files for the classfier that are used for iterative model evaluation and performance comparisons.
+The ``test_pattern`` similarly represents the test files for the classifier that are used for iterative model evaluation and performance comparisons.
 The ``train_seed_pct`` is the percentage of training data that is used as the seed for training the initial model.
 This data is evenly sampled across domains and the rest is unsampled, to be used in the tuning process.

 For the :ref:`al_strategy_tuning` step, the following command is run: